 The debatable argument between Drs.
 Sally Rogers and Doreen Granpeesheh.

 In 2009, Drs.
-Sally Rogers, a professor and researcher at the University of California, Davis (UC Davis), who went on to lead the DSM-5 panel by adding the new "Social Communication Disorder"—which is technically a milder form of Autism Spectrum Disorder (ASD)—leading to many families not being able to access services, and Geraldine Dawson, who was the chief scientist of Autism Speaks at the time and is a professor and researcher at Duke University, published the largest, randomized control trial (RCT) on an early intervention for autism called the Early Start Denver Model (ESDM), a modality that combines the Denver Model—a developmental, play therapy—with a scientifically proven naturalistic, play-based form of Early Behavioral Intervention (EBI) called Pivotal Response Treatment (PRT), which uses Mand ("request") Training and Social Responsivity.
+Sally Rogers, a professor and researcher at the University of California, Davis (UC Davis), who went on to lead the DSM-5 panel by adding the new "Social Communication Disorder"—which is technically a milder form of Autism Spectrum Disorder (ASD)—leading to many families not being able to access services, and Geraldine Dawson, who was the chief scientist of Autism Speaks at the time and is a professor and researcher at Duke University, published the largest, randomized control trial (RCT) on an early intervention for autism called the Early Start Denver Model (ESDM), a modality that combines the Denver Model—a developmental, play therapy implemented for 15 to 20 hours per week—with a scientifically proven naturalistic, play-based form of Early Behavioral Intervention (EBI) called Pivotal Response Treatment (PRT), which uses Mand ("request") Training.
 The placebo in the control group was speech and occupational therapy.

-The study showed that 29% of the children from the experimental group had milder autism symptoms subsequent to treatment, and were re-diagnosed with pervasive developmental disorder - not otherwise specified (PDD-NOS).
-It was later praised by the American Academy of Pediatrics, and is listed as the seventh evidence-based intervention in the research literature, along with Early Intensive Behavioral Intervention (EIBI)—or thirty to forty hours per week of Discrete Trial Training (DTT), Pivotal Response Treatment (PRT), Picture Exchange Communication System (PECS), Social Stories, and the atypical antipsychotic drugs Risperidone (Risperdal) and Aripiprazole (Abilify).
+The study showed that 29% of the children from the experimental group had milder autism symptoms subsequent to treatment, and they were re-diagnosed with pervasive developmental disorder - not otherwise specified (PDD-NOS).
+It was later praised by the American Academy of Pediatrics, and is listed as the seventh evidence-based intervention in the research literature, along with Early Intensive Behavioral Intervention (EIBI)—or 30 to 40 hours per week of Discrete Trial Training (DTT) along with Incidental Teaching (or Mand Training) for generalization of skills, Pivotal Response Treatment (PRT), Picture Exchange Communication System (PECS), Social Stories, and the atypical antipsychotic drugs Risperidone (Risperdal) and Aripiprazole (Abilify).
 Nevertheless, three replicated studies on the ESDM were not able to reproduce these results and it is still listed as an "emerging treatment."

 Early Intensive Behavioral Intervention (EIBI) remains the only "well-established" early intervention in the research literature for teaching children with autism.